silshack/inls161fall2016/_posts/2016-09-21-jekyll-css-html.md

 # Q&A

 * It's time to get started on Assignment #2!
 Come to class having selected a theme for your blog, and with it cloned into a new Cloud9 workspace (not forked!) and in a brand new Github repo.
 * Start Assignment 2 by clicking the github classroom link on the Assignments tab if you haven't already.
-The Readme in the repo you'll get when you do that has the full details of the assignment, but don't race ahead.
+The Readme in the repo you'll get when you do that has the full details of the assignment.
+Read ahead but don't race ahead.
 We'll do much of the work together.
 * Approach this work creatively!
 There were some really neat sites that came out of the last class and I hope this will be an opportunity for you to learn neat things and express yourself.

 # Linking